Mobile food vending vehicles may be used in a variety of manners in the Newcastle Local Government Area.

 All mobile food vending vehicles must comply with the Food Act 2003.
 The Guidelines for mobile food vending vehicles have been developed to assist businesses comply with the legislation.
-Copies of the guide can be downloaded from the NSW Food Authority’s website.
+Copies of the guide can be downloaded: NSW Food Authority.

 For further information or to discuss the details, please phone our Customer Enquiry Centre on (02) 4974 2000.